 The Principal’s Representative in the RF shall be responsible for:

-rendering assistance to the Contractor in solving issues with the Principal during the Project implementation;
+rendering assistance to the Contractor in expediting and solving issues with the Principal during the Project implementation;

-agreement of on-site meetings schedule of the Contractor, its subcontractors in the IRI with the Principal’s Representatives, OCE and NNSD;
+agreement of on-site meetings schedule of the Contractor, its subcontractors in the IRI with the Principal’s Representatives, OCE and NNSD; it is not clear?

-timely review and agreement of the Contractor’s replies to the Principal’s comments to the Project documentation and confirmation of the comment closure;
+timely review and agreement of the Contractor’s replies to the Principal’s comments to the Project documentation and confirmation of the comment closure; it shall be discussed?

-agreement and signing of equipment DPL before being shipped to the RF port;
+agreement and signing of equipment and material DPL before being shipped to the RF port;

-participation in meetings in the RF arranged by the Contractor (if needed);
+participation in project meetings in the RF arranged by the Contractor

 observance by the Principal’s Representative in the RF of internal rules valid in the office, plants and other facilities of the Contractor and its subcontractors.

+in this section, noting have been mentioned about acceptance of monthly schedule and control of the implementation of the Principal comments in the QAPs, MPs, QPs (by the meeting).
+In this regard the Contractor also has some responsibilities which shall be mentioned in the previous item.

 Main areas of cooperation